 The process starts with specific plans that create more homes.
 But providing more homes is just one component of a thriving neighborhood.
 These plans should ensure that new development benefits all of Sunnyvale’s residents—giving them the ability to walk and bike to shops, providing workplaces, offering convenient transportation choices, and adding access to nature with pocket parks, street trees, and other natural amenities.

-Greenbelt Alliance is working to ensure the City’s plan for the El Camino Real area creates thriving neighborhoods with homes that are affordable to people at all income levels.
+Greenbelt Alliance is working to ensure the City adopts a plan for the El Camino Real area that creates thriving neighborhoods with new homes affordable to people at all income levels.

 - The city sets strong affordable housing goals and policies for the area so that everyone across the income spectrum can live close to where they work.